open-physiology/open-physiology-viewer/manual/model.md

  ```
  In the future, we plan to add an option to create regions based on paths in SVG files.

 ### Border

  A flat shape such as lyph or region has a border.
-The border is an object that extends the class `resource` and inherits all its properties: it can have its own ID, a name, a reference to an external source, etc. The owner can refer to its border via its `border` field.
+The border is an object that extends the class `Visual Resource` and inherits all properties from the class hierarchy: it can have its own ID, a name, a reference to an external source, etc. The owner shape can refer to its border via its `border` field.

  Practically, borders do not make much sense without their hosting entities.
 Hence, we auto-generate borders for all lyphs and regions in the model and merge inline objects defining border content within the hosting entity with the generated object.
-The modeller should only specify entities hosted by the border if the model implies the anatomical relationships among the corresponding concepts.
+The modeller should only specify entities hosted by the border if the model implies the semantic relationships among the corresponding concepts.

  The lyph's border is closely related to its topology.
 The topology defines the types of its `radial` borders: `false` represents a border with open flow while `true` corresponds to closed borders.
 On each lyph border, i.e., the entire lyph perimeter, we distinguish 4 border segments: lyph's inner longitudinal (axial) border, first radial border, outer longitudinal border, and second radial border, roughly corresponding to the 4 sides of the lyph's rectangle.
 The axial border is always aligned with the lyph's axis (the link that conveys this lyph).
 All border segments can be accessed via the lyph border property `borders` which is always an array of 4 objects.
+Individual border objects may either remain empty or contain a reference to a `Link` resource that manages the content of the border.
+The link resource representing one of the border sides refers to its hosting border via the `onBorder` field.

  It is possible to place nodes and other lyphs on any of the border segments.
  The `hostedNodes` property in the fragment below forces 3 nodes with the given identifiers to stick to the 2nd radial border of the Kidney Lobus lyph (see the screenshot illustrating the `hostedLyphs` property):